LGN520/farreach-public/ycsb-implementation.md

 - 11.9
 	+ Siyuan
+		* Read NSDI'13 Memcache and ATC'17 Memshare, which are general key-value caching for storage of web applications instead of key-value store
+		* Update evaluation plan to merge exp8 and exp9
+		* Update exp8 thpt of evaluation in paper
-		* TODO: Read NSDI'13 Memcache, ATC'17 Memshare, FAST'20 Twitter traces, OSDI'20 Cachelib
+		* TODO: FAST'20 Twitter traces, OSDI'20 Cachelib
 		* TODO: Add discussion about distributed extension in paper
-		* TODO: Update exp9 bandwidth cost of evaluation in paper
+		* TODO: Update exp8 bandwidth cost of evaluation in paper
 		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment